wave-centre/cibig/docs/course_materials/LINUX1/linux1_PRACTICE.md

 <a name="practice-9"></a>
 ### Practice 9 : Blast analysis

-##### Connection to bioinfo-inter.ird.fr

-Open another terminal or mobaxterm session but this time choose the bioinfo-inter.ird.fr server.

 ##### Preparing working environment

 Before launching your blast, you have to prepare your working environment (even if we will not use slurm) :
-* go inside the directory /scratch2
-* create a directory called 'formation_YOUR_ID' into the directory `/scratch2` and go into this new drectory
-* download the archive with the data that will be used to perform a blast - `wget http://itrop.ird.fr/LINUX-TP/BlastAnalysis.tar.gz`
-* decompress the gzip file `tar -xzvf BlastAnalysis.tar.gz`
-* after listing the content of the current directory, remove the archive `BlastAnalysis.tar.gz`
-* go inside the directory BlastAnalysis
+* go inside the directory created previously in the scratch directory
-* Load the module blast, we will use the program `makeblastdbcmd`to create a local `blast` database then the program `blastn`.
+* Load the module blast, we will use the program `makeblastdbcmd`to create a local `blast` database then the program `blastx`.
 {% highlight bash %}module load bioinfo/blast/2.12.0+{% endhighlight %}

 ##### Creating a custom database with `makeblastdb`